THE MEANING OF SUNDAY – Sunday is Lord’s Day not Sabbath Day

 In the Epistle of Barnabas, we read: “Wherefore, also, we keep the eighth day (i. e. the first of the week) with joyfulness, the day also on which Jesus rose from the dead”.

-St Ignatius of Antioch, an Apostolic father, a contemporary of the holy Apostles and a disciple of St John the Beloved Disciple, taught in one of his epistles about the importance of Lord’s Day (Sunday) thus: “If, therefore, those who were brought up in the ancient order of things have come to the possession of a new hope, no longer observing the Sabbath, but living in the observance of the Lord’s Day, on which also our life has sprung up again by Him and by His death…” (9, The Epistle of Ignatius to the Magnesians) St. Ignatius speaks of Christians as “no longer observing the Sabbath, but living in the observance of the Lord’s Day, on which also Our Life rose again“.
-St. Ignatius also speaks of Christians as “no longer observing the Sabbath, but living in the observance of the Lord’s Day, on which also Our Life rose again“.
+St Ignatius of Antioch, an Apostolic father, a contemporary of the holy Apostles and a disciple of St John the Beloved Disciple, taught in one of his epistles about the importance of Lord’s Day (Sunday) thus: “If, therefore, those who were brought up in the ancient order of things have come to the possession of a new hope, no longer observing the Sabbath, but living in the observance of the Lord’s Day, on which also our life has sprung up again by Him and by His death…” (The Epistle of Ignatius to the Magnesians).
+St. Ignatius speaks of Christians as “no longer observing the Sabbath, but living in the observance of the Lord’s Day, on which also our Life rose again“.

 So, it is clear from the aforementioned epistle of St Ignatius that for the early Christians, the first day of the week (i.e. Sunday), when Lord Jesus Christ rose from the dead, was ‘Lord’s Day’.

-St. Justin is the first Christian writer to call the day Sunday in the celebrated passage in which he describes the worship offered by the early Christians on that day to God.
+St. Justin is among early Christian writer to call the day Sunday which he describes the worship offered by the early Christians on that day to God.
 The fact that they met together and offered public worship on Sunday necessitated a certain rest from work on that day.
 However, Tertullian (202) is the first writer who expressly mentions the Sunday rest: “We, however (just as tradition has taught us), on the day of the Lord’s Resurrection ought to guard not only against kneeling, but every posture and office of solicitude, deferring even our businesses lest we give any place to the devil”

-St Justin Martyr gives the pertinent answer– for it is the Lord’s Day- day of the Resurrection (and not a pagan worship dedicated to sun god, as many claim today!
-He explains: But Sunday is the day on which we all hold our common assembly, because it is the first day on which God, having wrought a change in the darkness and matter, made the world; and Jesus Christ our Saviour on the same day rose from the dead.”
+St Justin Martyr gives the pertinent answer, for it is the Lord’s Day, the day of the Resurrection (not a pagan worship dedicated to sun god, as many claim today!
+He explains: But Sunday (Son) is the day on which we all hold our common assembly, because it is the first day on which God, having wrought a change in the darkness and matter, made the world; and Jesus Christ our Saviour on the same day rose from the dead.”

 So, it is evident from the above that the Eucharistic worship of Sunday was the ‘norm for all Christians’ in around 100 AD!
 St Justin Martyr isn’t proposing an innovative a new form of worship but just sharing what the basic Christian practices were in his time!
 St. Gregorios of Nazianzus: “Sabbath indicates resting inside a tomb; but our Sunday is commencement of new creation.
 Sunday also is a symbol of the common resurrection that happens with the second coming of Christ.
 Man rises from the tomb of sin and worships Christ seeing him every Sunday.
 The foretaste of our final resurrection is experienced through our worship on Sunday and hence we do not kneel down on Sundays.